 Hair loss is a fairly common condition that affects up to 56% of women over the age of 70 and fewer than 10% of women before menopause.
 The process may cause the hair to thin or completely diminish on certain areas of the scalp.
 It may also occur gradually or suddenly and be temporary or permanent, depending on the type of hair loss.

 Hair loss is not generally something to worry about, but some people may find it upsetting.
-Many treatments are available to improve hair loss, depending on its cause.
+Nevertheless, there are treatments are available to improve hair loss and they differ depending on its cause.

 Causes of hair loss in women